Designed to provide extensive contemporary knowledge and clinical proficiency in periodontology, students train to UK specialist level.

 Standard university term times do not apply to this course.
 You will receive a leave allowance for each academic year with full details provided on enrolment.

 Your three academic taught modules will be assessed by written exams.
-Your six clinical modules will be examined on case reports, with oral and clinical examinations, and clinical examinations on unseen patients.
+Your five clinical modules will be examined on case reports, with oral and clinical examinations, and clinical examinations on unseen patients.
 Your research module will be assessed by a project report and oral examination.

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.